domschiener/publicvotes/app/README.md

   - Contains images and fonts used for the website

 - **/server**
-  - Contains server side functionality and collections
+  - Contains server side functionality and publications to the client

 - **/collections**
   - Contains three collections: